Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Introduction

-By balancing QoS and energy efficiency, Multi-access Edge Computing (MEC) enables IoT applications to locate their services in the edge servers of mobile networks.
+By balancing QoS and energy efficiency, multi-access EC enables IoT applications to locate their services in the ESs of mobile networks.
 Prior initiatives have placed a primary emphasis on computational requisites, leaving the communication needs related to latency and bandwidth in the domain of IoT comparatively unaddressed.
-Additionally, the task of modeling Urban Smart Things (USTs), elucidating their connectivity with MEC networks, characterizing the multifaceted resource demands encompassing computation, communication, and IoT for application services, and modeling the federation of multiple MEC service providers in an urban environment poses a unique set of challenges for the smart city \cite{bansal2022urbanenqosplace}.
-In response to these research gaps, the authors have presented the following solutions: i) The "UrbanEnQoSMDP" framework, tailored for optimizing service placement within the "Urban IoT-Federated MEC-Cloud" architecture to accommodate the computational, per-flow communication, and IoT requisites; ii) The "$\epsilon$-greedy with mask" policy, crafted for the systematic selection of suitable USTs in advance to ensure the fulfillment of IoT requirements; and iii) "UrbanEnQoSPlace," a multi-action deep reinforcement learning (DRL) model that employs the outlined strategy to resolve the "UrbanEnQoSMDP" problem by concurrently considering all services of an application that were created by the Dueling Deep-Q Network.
+Additionally, the task of modeling urban smart things, elucidating their connectivity with multi-access EC networks, characterizing the multifaceted resource demands encompassing computation, communication, and IoT for application services, and modeling the federation of multiple MEC service providers in an urban environment poses a unique set of challenges for the smart city \cite{bansal2022urbanenqosplace}.
+In response to these research gaps, the authors have presented the following solutions: i) The "UrbanEnQoSMDP" framework, tailored for optimizing service placement within the "Urban IoT-Federated Multi-access EC-Cloud" architecture to accommodate the computational, per-flow communication, and IoT requisites; ii) The "$\epsilon$-greedy with mask" policy, crafted for the systematic selection of suitable USTs in advance to ensure the fulfillment of IoT requirements; and iii) "UrbanEnQoSPlace," a multi-action deep reinforcement learning (DRL) model that employs the outlined strategy to resolve the "UrbanEnQoSMDP" problem by concurrently considering all services of an application that were created by the Dueling Deep-Q Network.